Semantic Manual

 2.3.5 Idle Completions Mode

 Semantic Idle Completions mode is a minor mode for performing code completions during idle time.
-The completions are displayed inline, with keybindings that allow you to cycle through different alternatives.
+The completions are displayed inline, with key bindings that allow you to cycle through different alternatives.

 Semantic Idle Completions mode performs completion based on the Semantic Analyzer (see Analyzer).